jadidbourbaki/jadidbourbaki/README.md

 My research interests are cryptography, security, machine learning, and probabilistic algorithms.

 ### education 🎓
 I obtained an M.S. in Computer Science from Harvard University with a 4.0 GPA.
 I was also a visiting student at MIT, where I completed 6.829 with an A grade.
-I have also completed the requirements for an M.S. in Cybersecurity from the City College of New York with a 4.0 GPA, and will be graduate at the end of Fall 2025.
+I have also completed the requirements for an M.S. in Cybersecurity from the City College of New York with a 4.0 GPA, and will graduate at the end of Fall 2025.

 ### contact 📪
 hayder dot research at gmail dot com.